brianedow/ApplePayJSSample/README.md

 You should be able to debug the application in [Visual Studio Code](https://code.visualstudio.com/) or [Visual Studio 2019](https://www.visualstudio.com/downloads/).

+### VS Code

+1. Build: `dotnet build`
+2. Run: `dotnet watch run --project src/ApplePayJS/ApplePayJS.csproj`

+> This will set a watcher to rebuild the code whenever src file is modified (manual refreshing of the browser is necessary)

 ## Azure App Service Deployment

 If you are deploying the sample application to a Microsoft Azure App Service Web App, you will need to make the following configuration changes to your Web App for the sample application to run correctly: